Stories of peace guardians

 The future of Ukraine needs protection and support!

-Our humanitarian collection provides funds for the cryopreservation of eggs and embryos for Ukrainian women , the carriers of life involved to wars.
+Our humanitarian collection provides funds for medical rehabilitation for Ukrainian women, carriers of life involved in the war.

 Ukrainian women in the context of war